SoilBGC-Datashare/sidb/Readme.md

 This folder contains tests to guarantee the integrity of the database.
 Make sure that you can run all tests without errors before contributing to the database.

 ## Contribute
-This database is public and everybody is welcome to use for scientific research.
-Users are also encourage to contribute their own data and scripts to the dataset.
+This database is public and everybody is welcome to use it for scientific research.
+Users are also encouraged to contribute their own data and scripts to the dataset.
 To contribute please send a pull request.

 ## Copyright
-This database is under the XYZ license.
+This database is open access and use for scientific research is encouraged.